How to Boost Retirement Savings with the $1,000 Retirement Rule

 Setting Yourself Up for Success

-Knowing that your financial planning strategy will continuously change throughout your life, and adjusting as needed, is key to a successful retirement plan.
-While 5% withdrawals every year will last approximately 20 years for the average participant, many will need retirement funds for a longer period.
+Recognizing that your financial planning strategy will continuously evolve over time—and adjusting your retirement strategy as needed—is key to a successful retirement plan.
+While 5% withdrawals every year may sustain the average participant for about 20 years, many will need retirement funds for a longer period.

 Investing, rather than simply storing money in a savings account, can help your dollars stretch longer and activates your money to work for you.
 Some examples of supplemental savings include: